Note: In addition to this review, I have two preliminary posts on the Soto Amicus that contain additional information and photographs:

 The Amicus will be far more consistent and predictable than other stoves, giving you the ability to a) plan more accurately, b) conserve fuel, and c) simmer better in wind.

-The price of the Amicus is something of a first for Soto.
+The $40 MSRP of the Amicus (without ignition, add $5 for the ignition version) is something of a first for Soto.
 Soto has heretofore introduced fairly high end stoves.
 Their first upright canister stove available was the Micro Regulator, MSRP $70, and their second was the WindMaster, MSRP $75.
 The Amicus, with ignition, has an MSRP of $45, and without ignition, the MSRP is $40.
 This is a huge jump in affordability for a Soto stove, and you're getting a heck of a lot of quality and functionality for that low price.

 What's good about it?